ktgeek/supreSSHion/README.md

 ## How it works

-When launched, supreSSHion registers itself as a listener listing for "screen is locked" events.
-When it receives an event, it communicates to ssh-agent over its unix socket using ssh-agent's protocol asking ssh-agent to unload all known keys.
+When launched, supreSSHion registers itself as a listener listing for "screen is locked" and "workplace will sleep" events.
+When it receives a lock event, it communicates to ssh-agent over its unix socket using ssh-agent's protocol asking ssh-agent to unload all known keys.

 It locates the unix socket by the SSH_AUTH_SOCK environmental variable.
 OS X automatically creates that environmental variable when you log in.

+When a sleep event is recevied, it will reactivate the key removal if the user had disabled the key unloading functionality.

 ### What about loading my SSH key?